paritytech/metadata-portal/docs/NOTES.md

 # CLI Command Definitions

 ## Updater
+1. Updates using "node" by default but can also update from "github"
-1. Iterates through each chain in `config.toml`
+2. Iterates through each chain in `config.toml`
     a.
 Fetches chain specs and metadata for each chain
     b.
 Generates a QR code for each chain spec
     c.
 If the metadata version is not equal to the current version